mrisher/smtp-sts/spec.md

 Policy validity is controlled by two separate expiration times: the lifetime indicated in the policy ("e=") and the TTL on the DNS record itself.
-The policy expiration will ordinarily be longer than that of the DNS TTL, and senders should cache a policy (and apply it to all mail to the recipient domain) until the policy expiration.
+The policy expiration will ordinarily be longer than that of the DNS TTL, and senders SHOULD cache a policy (and apply it to all mail to the recipient domain) until the policy expiration.

-An important consideration for domains publishing a policy is that senders may potentially see a policy expiration as relative to the fetch of a policy cached by their recursive resolver.
-Consequently, a sender may treat a policy as valid for up to {expiration time} + {DNS TTL}.
-Publishers should thus continue to expect senders to apply old policies for up to this duration.
+An important consideration for domains publishing a policy is that senders can potentially see a policy expiration as relative to the fetch of a policy cached by their recursive resolver.
+Consequently, a sender MAY treat a policy as valid for up to {expiration time} + {DNS TTL}.
+Publishers SHOULD thus continue to expect senders to apply old policies for up to this duration.

 # Failure Reporting

-Aggregate statistics on policy failures should be reported to the URI indicated in the "rua" field of the policy.
+Aggregate statistics on policy failures MAY be reported to the URI indicated in the "rua" field of the policy.
 SMTP STS reports contain information about policy failures to allow diagnosis of misconfigurations and malicious activity.
 These are verbose, and may not be desirable in regular production.
 Aggregate